-Crews to remove downed plane wreckage from Fort Myers daycare
+Crews remove downed plane wreckage from roof of Fort Myers daycare

 FORT MYERS, Fla.
-The remains of a downed plane are expected to be removed Sunday from a daycare center following a deadly crash.
+The remains of a downed plane were removed Sunday morning from the roof of a daycare center on Metro Parkway following a deadly crash.

 A Piper PA-28-181 aircraft crashed around 8 a.m.
 Saturday into Chico’s Daycare on 11215 Metro Parkway following take off from Page Field, officials said.